 Unlike WordPress and many other CMSes, Acorn will not offer a "back end" administrative interface to edit content or tweak pages.
 Every page of Acorn will be editable within the page itself on both desktop and mobile devices, removing that extra layer of abstraction in favor of direct manipulation of content.

 This approach has tradeoffs of course.
 Themes and layout options have to be carefully vetted and updated in tandem with Acorn's feature releases, potentially reducing the commercial viability of traditional externally-developed themes.
 Instead, Acorn's design system and component library will enable users to create or select site designs that won't break as Acorn continues to develop.

 "Pay as you grow" pricing

-In order to ensure that Acorn itself will be a long-term, self-sustaining platform, it will never be free.
+In order to ensure that Acorn itself will be a long-term, self-sustaining platform, it will never be totally free.
 Plenty of other well-funded alternatives exist that offer free plans, and their tradeoffs would be antithetical to Acorn's sustainability mindset.

-Instead, Acorn will use a "pay as you grow" pricing model that only charges more than it base cost after the site begins to pay for itself.
+Instead, Acorn will use a "pay as you grow" pricing model that only charges more than its base cost after the site begins to pay for itself.
 Revenue sharing seems to be the only pricing scheme that properly aligns the incentives of both site owners and myself, making it the most likely to foster mutual respect and success.